 Genetically similar to elephants, manatees are actually extremely intelligent and social creatures, embarking on surprisingly long migrations each year to chase the warmer water and best feeding conditions around the Florida coastline.

 Unfortunately, that has left them vulnerable to boat strikes and algal blooms, both of which have decimated the population.

 We always try to seek out experiences involving local animals and wildlife wherever we go.

-Recently, we’ve just returned from riding camels into the Sahara Desert of Morocco, with our kids.
+We’ve recently returned from riding camels into the Sahara Desert of Morocco with our kids.
 So, when in Florida last year, a chance to swim with manatees was something we just couldn’t resist.

-In winter time, groups of manatees (often with young), cluster around spots of warmer water, such as at power station outlets.
-Another such place is at Crystal River, a 1½ – 2 hour drive west of Orlando.
+In the wintertime, groups of manatees (often with young) cluster around spots of warmer water, for example, at power station outlets.
+Another such place is at Crystal River, a 1½ – 2-hour drive west of Orlando.